4GeeksAcademy/react-tutorial-exercises/exercises/01.5-building-html-from-arrays/README.md

 # :speech_balloon: Instructions

-Lets say that we want react to render into the document the following output:
+Lets say that we want react to render the following output into the document:

 ```html
 <ul class="nav">